Francis H. Leggett: Sinking

 On September 17, 1914, Francis H. Leggett departed Grays Harbor, Washington, for San Francisco, California, with a load of railroad ties lashed to her deck.
 While the weather was calm in Grays Harbor, it worsened as the ship steamed south, where a 60 mph gale was blowing off the coast of Oregon.
 On September 18, the ship's cargo of railroad ties began to shift, and a hatch cover was torn off by the storm, allowing waves to flood into the ship.
-Charles Moro, the captain of Francis H. Leggett, ordered the ship's radio operators to send a distress call as the ship began to sink.
+Charles Maro, the captain of Francis H. Leggett, ordered the ship's radio operators to send a distress call as the ship began to sink.